michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 6. Edit the LimitRange policy in [https://github.com/&lt;your-username>/rhacm-workshop/blob/master/05.Governance-Risk-Compliance/exercise/exercise-policies/limitrange-policy.yaml](https://github.com/michaelkotelnikov/rhacm-workshop/blob/master/05.Governance-Risk-Compliance/exercise/exercise-policies/limitrange-policy.yaml).
 Change the default container limit from 512Mi to 1024Mi.
 7. Make sure that you commit, and push the change to your fork.
-8. Log into _local-cluster_.
+8. Log into managed cluster.
 Make sure that the change in GitHub was applied to the LimitRange resource.

 ```
 <managed cluster> $ oc get limitrange webserver-limit-range -o yaml -n webserver-acm